ACSM's 68th Annual Meeting 2021

 OUR CONTRIBUTION

-This is my first time presenting at the ACSM Annual Meeting.
+This was my first time presenting at the ACSM Annual Meeting.
 Our study on stress in rhythmic gymnasts was accepted for presentation in an ePoster.
-Our presentation is part of the 1500+ scientific abstract/clinical case e-posters from the official scientific programme at the virtual 2021 American College of Sports Medicine Annual Meeting, World Congress on Exercise is Medicine® and World Congress on the Basic Science of Exercise in Regenerative Medicine.
+Our presentation was part of the 1500+ scientific abstract/clinical case e-posters from the official scientific programme at the virtual 2021 American College of Sports Medicine Annual Meeting, World Congress on Exercise is Medicine® and World Congress on the Basic Science of Exercise in Regenerative Medicine.
 The abstract was published in Medicine and Science in Sports and Exercise, Volume 53:5 Supplement, and together with our presentation are both available for download on this page.
 After the conference, our study will be built upon further and the complete findings will be published in an international peer-reviewed journal.

 Precompetitive stress in rhythmic gymnasts assessed by using salivary alpha-amylase, protein and potassium

-ePoster Presentations (Virtual)
+Pre-recorded ePoster Presentation (Virtual)

 Precompetitive stress in rhythmic gymnasts assessed by using salivary alpha-amylase, protein and potassium

-Stefan Kolimechkov(1), Lubomir Petrov(2), Maria Gateva(2), Albena Alexandrova(2)
+Stefan Kolimechkov1, Lubomir Petrov2, Maria Gateva2, Albena Alexandrova2

 1STK Sport, United Kingdom

-National Sports Academy, Bulgaria
+2National Sports Academy, Bulgaria

 ABSTRACT